Historic & Heritage Resources

 - Archaeological reports must be submitted to the county for review

-- Archaeological survey and reporting must meet professional standards set forth by the Virginia Department of Historic Resources
+- Archaeological survey and reporting must meet professional standards set forth by the Virginia Department of Historic Resources in its Guidelines For Conducting Historic Resources Survey In Virginia (PDF).

 The Department of Planning and Zoning:

-- Reviews archaeological reports and makes recommendations for preservation or impact mitigation per Article 6, Section 6 to 300 of the Revised 1993 Loudoun County Zoning Ordinance
+- Reviews archaeological reports and makes recommendations for preservation or impact mitigation per Article 6, Section 6 to 300 of the Revised 1993 Loudoun County Zoning Ordinance.

-- Reviews archaeological reports and makes recommendations for preservation or impact mitigation per sections 7.800, 7.810, and 8.102 of the Facilities Standards Manual
+- Reviews archaeological reports and makes recommendations for preservation or impact mitigation per sections 7.800, 7.810, and 8.102 of the Facilities Standards Manual.

 The Heritage Preservation Plan outlines strategies for identifying, preserving and promoting Loudoun County's heritage resources in three major ways: